Engagement Model

 - Clear ownership of who is permitted to commit

-- Reduced risk of unintended or uncontrolled actions
+- Reduced likelihood of unintended or uncontrolled actions

 Boundary

-This page describes an advisory capability and its architectural focus.
+This page describes an architectural discipline and its focus.

 It does not assert regulatory compliance, provide assurance, or constitute legal advice.